-Tangible Personal Property (e.g., jewelry, art, antiques, automobiles, boats, furniture and furnishings)
+Tangible Personal Property (e.g., jewelry, art, antiques, automobiles, boats, furniture and home furnishings)

 - Are there any specific items that you wish to leave to a particular individual? - Items can be bequeathed specifically in your Will or Trust or by leaving a letter giving instructions to the Executor for the disposition of these items.
+Note that depending on state law, a letter may be binding on the Executor while in other cases it may be considered guidance. - In a common estate plan, the balance of your estate will pass to your revocable trust under a "pour-over" Will if you have established a revocable trust.